 A relatively new route, the Lemosho route is less travelled and used.
 Starting on the western side of the Mount Kilimanjaro in Tanzania at the Londorossi Gate, proceeds toward the Shira ridge through rain forests over the next couple of days, after which the entire Shira plateau is traversed from east to west.
 This route then joins the Machame route at the Lava tower.
 It then progresses toward the Barranco Valley via the Southern ice field before summiting from the Barafu camp.
 The entire trek can be completed in approximately 7 to 8 days.
 Given how it is one of the least trekked routes with a high success rate off late, there is a high likelihood that the trek will be entirely worth it, with a great ending!

 One of the most famous as well as the oldest route, the Marangu route is also known as the “Coca Cola Route”.
 However, despite popular claims that it is the most popular, the Marangu route actually boasts one of the less impressive success rates when it comes to completion.
 Starting from the Marangu gate, this route takes an average of 6 to 7 days to complete and is the only route that includes dormitory style accommodation, but still for people that like camping, they can get the right equipment for this from Wildcat Outdoor Gear store online.
 It climbs along the eastern face of the Mount Kilimanjaro through the Mandara and Horombo huts.
 It has a gradual slope and a relatively direct path up, but the short time frame of the route allows for lesser time for acclimatization that must occur at various altitudes through the trek.
 It is also one of the most frequented routes, but as explained, it does not assure a very high success rate.
+Trekking poles increase your stability on uneven terrain and allow the upper body to assist then knees in controlling the body during descent.
+As just about every trip involves plenty of climbing and descending they quickly become an important tool.
+Their benefits are amplified when you are carrying half your body weight on your back and when fatigue starts to set in they help prevent falls and injuries.
+You will get here the brief idea of the anatomy of trekking pole which is beneficial in the trekking.

 With approximately 50% of all climbers picking this route, the Machame route is one of the most popular routes.
 Mount Kilimanjaro has a reputation of being one of the tougher climbs up the mountain, giving it the name “Whiskey Route” as against the other “Coca Cola Route”.
 The Machame Route involves more steeper climbs for longer distances as compared to the Marangu Route.
 Beginning at the Machame gate at the southern base of the mountain, the hike goes through the rainforest towards the Lava tower and the southern ice fields, before a steep and challenging climb through the east through switchbacks and scree to reach the top in approximately 7 days.
 The descent is made via the Mweka route.
 Given the difficulty of this trek, it is advised to be taken by experienced climbers and those who are willing to push their limits , there are many special places for vacation here and also in scottsdale vacation rental management you can find great service and places too.